datopian/playbook/apprentice/README.md

 ## Who is it for?

-You should be curious, eager and hard-working.
+You are curious, eager and hard-working.
 You are committed and have a willingness to learn and be trained.

-Technically you should be comfortable digitally e.g. with email, google docs, chat, finding things on google etc. However, you may have limited or no skills in coding or data: a basic knowledge of python or javascript is a plus but we will accept candidates with little or no knowledge if you demonstrate passion and commitment to learn rapidly.
+Technically you are comfortable digitally e.g. with email, google docs, chat, finding things on google etc. Coding-wise a basic knowledge of python or javascript is desirable but we will accept candidates with little or no knowledge if you demonstrate passion and ability to learn rapidly.

 Finally, you are comfortable communicating in spoken and written English.